Vlad-404/building-a-skyline/README.md

 Navbar that I used for my page is a bootstrap pre-made one and had a search bar integrated in it.
 My page would highly benefit from it, but since it requires coding that I haven't learned yet, I decided to leave it for future relases.

 After this project is submitted, there are plans to re-use it to make a portal after I gain enough knowledge in web programming(and have time) to do it.
 Basically, this project will be a base on which I will continue adding content, untill all or most of the content is my own.
-But, as I said, if my time will allow me.
+Based on this, navigation tree was also planned, but since it has only one page for now, this was left for future releases.

 ## Technologies Used